 Note: Section 29 of the School Education Act 1999 relates to the employment of children during school hours.

-190. Prohibition on employment of child under 15
+190. Child under 15 not to be employed in business etc.

 (1) A person must not employ a child under 15 years of age in a business, trade or occupation carried on for profit.